erik/hotpot/README.md

 ## Overview

-Hotpot renders customizable activity heatmap images from GPS tracks extracted from GPX, TCX, and FIT files.
+Renders customizable activity heatmap images from GPS tracks extracted from GPX, TCX, and FIT files.
 There's also a built-in web server to serve up [XYZ tiles], and endpoints to add new data via HTTP POST or [Strava webhooks].

 Designed to be self-hosted.
 It's lightweight and snappy enough to fit onto the free tier of pretty much anything that can run a Docker container.
 Even with